AlanikREDAWN/kitty-mod-v2-template-1.21/README.md

 This project is an Minecraft mod that adds all the essentials for your little kitty friend!

+From High Seas?
+If you don't want to download the mod (though it's highly recommended), you can watch the demo video here: https://cloud-ohkduff70-hack-club-bot.vercel.app/0screen_20recording_202025-01-29_20at_2012.mp4

 ## Items and blocks Added:
 - Catnip plant (when broken, a catnip leaf is dropped)
 - Catnip plant pot (catnip plant but in a flower pot)